dilyabareeva/quanda/README.md

 - **Model Randomization** ([Hanawa et al., 2021](https://openreview.net/forum?id=9uvhpyQwzM_)): Measures the correlation between the original TDA and the TDA of a model with randomized weights.
 Since the attributions are expected to depend on model parameters, the correlation between original and randomized attributions should be low.

--  **Top-K Overlap**  ([Barshan et al., 2020](http://proceedings.mlr.press/v108/barshan20a/barshan20a.pdf)): Measures the cardinality of the union of the top-K training samples.
+-  **Top-K Cardinality**  ([Barshan et al., 2020](http://proceedings.mlr.press/v108/barshan20a/barshan20a.pdf)): Measures the cardinality of the union of the top-K training samples.
 Since the attributions are expected to be dependent on the test input, they are expected to vary heavily for different test points, resulting in a low overlap (high metric value).

 - **Mislabeled Data Detection** ([Koh and Liang, 2017](https://proceedings.mlr.press/v70/koh17a.html)): Computes the proportion of noisy training labels detected as a function of the percentage of inspected training samples.
 The samples are inspected in order according to their global TDA ranking, which is computed using local attributions.
 This produces a cumulative mislabeling detection curve.
 We expect to see a curve that rapidly increases as we check more of the training data, thus we compute the area under this curve